 The Difference Between Your Credit Score and Credit Report

-On the other hand, your credit score is a three-digit number, typically between 300 and 850, that’s calculated based on all the information in your credit report.
-There are many credit scoring models, including popular models such as FICO® and VantageScore.
+Your credit score is a three-digit number, typically between 300 and 850, that’s calculated based on all the information in your credit report.
+There are many credit scoring models, including popular models such as FICO and VantageScore.

 You also have more than one credit report.
-Not every lender or business reports to all three of the major credit bureaus.
-So the information in your credit file can also vary slightly, which will lead to some differences in scores.
+Not every lender or business reports to all three of the major credit bureaus, for example.
+So the information in your credit file can also vary slightly.
+That also means that you have different credit scores, too.

 How Often Can You Check Your Credit Score for Free?

-Here’s where another difference between credit score and credit report comes in.
-To access your credit report, you can get yours for free via AnnualCreditReport.com.
+Here’s where the difference between credit score and credit report comes in.
+You can get your free credit report from each of the three major bureaus via AnnualCreditReport.com.

 Usually, the reports are available once every year.
 Which means you could get a look at your credit information every four months by spreading out your requests for each of the bureaus.
-However, to help consumers manage credit and finances during the pandemic, AnnualCreditReport.com and the three credit bureaus are making reports available weekly through April 2021.
+However, due to personal financial stress related to COVID-19 and to help consumers best manage credit and finances during this time, AnnualCreditReport.com and the three credit bureaus are making reports available weekly through April 2022.

 Reasons to Check Your Credit Report and Score

-- Identify inaccurate negative items that might be dragging down your score.
-The faster you catch and challenge these items, the more likely you’re able to prove they’re not correct.
-The credit bureaus have to remove them if they can’t be verified.
+- Keeping a regular eye on your credit report helps you identify inaccurate negative items that might be dragging down your score.
+The faster you catch and challenge the accuracy of these items, the more likely you’re able to prove they’re not correct.
+The credit bureaus have to remove them if they can’t be proven correct.

-- You can see if there are issues with your report.
+- Knowing your credit score and how it moves up and down over time can also help you understand whether there might be issues with your report.
 If you see the score moving in a negative direction and aren’t sure why, you can investigate further.

 - You might want to check your credit before you apply for a loan, especially one with greater qualification requirements such as a mortgage.
 That way, you can fix any possible issues before a lender evaluates you for approval.

-- You can ensure there aren’t any surprises on your report before you apply to rent an apartment, get auto insurance quotes or send your resume in for a job.
-Some of these opportunities can depend in part on your credit history.
+- You may also want to ensure there aren’t any surprises on your report before you apply to rent an apartment, get auto insurance quotes or send your resume in for a job opportunity, as some of these opportunities can depend in part on your credit history.

 - If you’re working to improve your credit history and score, you may want to see that your efforts are having a positive impact.